Great Chinese Famine: Agricultural techniques

+Eliminate Sparrows campaign

 In the Four Pests campaign, citizens were called upon to destroy mosquitoes, rats, flies, and sparrows.
-The mass eradication of the sparrows resulted in an increase of the population of crop-eating insects, which had no predators without the sparrows.
+The mass eradication of the sparrows as part of the associated Eliminate Sparrows campaign resulted in an increase of the population of crop-eating insects, which had no predators without the sparrows.

 Illusion of superabundance

 Beginning in 1957, the Chinese Communist Party began to report excessive production of grain because of pressure from superiors.
 However, the actual production of grain throughout China was decreasing from 1957 to 1961.
 For example: